linkswien/links-wordpress-theme/README.md

 Now copy the contents of the public_html folder of the wordpress-installation provided to you by a LINKS administrator to the public_html folder of your wordpress installation.
 Overwrite everything.

+Go to the plugins folder and delete the daggerhart-openid-connect and oidc-keykloak-sso plugins.
+Go to the themes folder and delete the links-wien-theme folder.
+Checkout this repository in the themes folder.

 Open the wp-config.php file in the public_html folder and replace the lines DB_NAME, DB_USER and DB_PASSWORD with the following:

 `define( 'DB_NAME', 'wordpress-one' );`

 `define( 'DB_USER', 'wp' );`

 `define( 'DB_PASSWORD', 'wp' );`

 Now you can log in to `http://one.wordpress.test/wp-admin`!